WeeHorse/mfga/README.md

 ## Handle Submit

-If you want to use the MFG(a) solutions in general, this wrapper function and form setup takes care of it:
+If you want to use the MFG(a) solutions in general, this wrapper function and form setup takes care of it.

-### handleSubmit (event, url, method = 'post')
+### handleSubmit (event)

 #### Native
 ```html